kwart/quickstart/helloworld-jms/README.md

 	  This property allows configuration of the JNDI directory used to lookup the JMS destination.
 This is useful when the client resides on another host.

     Default: `"localhost"`

-## Remove the JMS Configuration

-You can remove the JMS configuration by running the  `remove-jms.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.

-### Remove the JMS Configuration by Running the JBoss CLI Script

-1. Start the WildFly server by typing the following:

-        For Linux:  WILDFLY_HOME/bin/standalone.sh -c standalone-full.xml
-        For Windows:  WILDFLY_HOME\bin\standalone.bat -c standalone-full.xml
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:

-        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=remove-jms.cli
-        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=remove-jms.cli
-3. This script removes the `test` queue from the `messaging` subsystem in the server configuration.
-You should see the following result when you run the script:

-        The batch executed successfully

-### Remove the JMS Configuration Manually
-1. If it is running, stop the WildFly server.
-2. Replace the `WILDFLY_HOME/standalone/configuration/standalone-full.xml` file with the back-up copy of the file.

-## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse

-You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a WildFly server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

-This quickstart consists of multiple projects, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

-1. Be sure to [Add an Application User](#add-an-application-user) as described above.
-2. Configure and start the WildFly server in Red Hat JBoss Developer Studio:
-    * Define a server runtime environment that uses the `standalone-full.xml` configuration file.
-    * Start the server defined in the previous step.
-3. Outside of JBoss Developer Studio, configure the JMS `test` queue by running the JBoss CLI commands as described above under [Configure the Server](#configure-the-server).
-4. In JBoss Developer Studio, right-click on the `helloworld-jms` project and choose `Run As` --> `Java Application`.
-In the `Select Java Application` window, choose `HellowWorldJMSClient - org.jboss.as.quickstarts.jms` and click `OK`.
-The client output displays in the `Console` window.
-The output messages appear in the `Console` window.
-5. Be sure to [Remove the JMS Configuration](#remove-the-jms-configuration) when you have completed testing this quickstart.

-## Debug the Application

-If you want to debug the source code of any library in the project, run the following command to pull the source into your local repository.
-The IDE should then detect it.

-        mvn dependency:sources